GoogleChrome/developer.chrome.com/site/en/blog/inside-browser-part1/index.md

 layout: 'layouts/blog-post.njk'

 # Required
-title: Inside look at modern web browser (part 1)
+title: Inside look at the modern web browser (part 1)

 # Required
 description: >
-  Learn how browser turn your code into functional website from high-level architecture to the specifics of the rendering pipeline.
+  Learn how browsers turn your code into functional websites from high-level architecture to the specifics of the rendering pipeline.

 # Optional
 # How to add a new author